 In reality, those five people could be little more than expensive boat-anchors unless there is some serious reverse engineering happening, or unless there is a very standardized framework involved.
 There are other related penalties such as frustration and product instability – possibly serious defects – while the new staff gain the expertise that is required.

 The reality is that building software is complicated and difficult.
-In my experience, a design decision is made every couple hundred lines of code.
+In my experience, a major design decision is made every couple hundred lines of code.
 That’s an awful lot of historical design decisions over the life of a product.
 Without the vision of the previous generation of engineers, the knowledge of past decisions, and the trade-offs made for the business direction, the entire ecosystem of software becomes either greenfield or a minefield depending on its maturity level.

 Writing is Important